FrostEvil/Industrial-Modbus-MQTT-Gateway-/README.md

 ## About this project

-This is a self-directed learning project built while transitioning from electrical/mechatronics engineering into embedded systems.
+This is an educational project, built for learning embedded systems.
 The STM32 firmware is hand-written C, built specifically to practice FreeRTOS, peripheral drivers (UART/DMA, SPI), and defensive protocol design.
 The Arduino simulator and ESP8266 bridge exist to make the STM32 firmware testable and demoable without needing a real Modbus analyzer on a bench —